Skip to content

 Imagine a tranquil saltwater lagoon tucked behind a dramatic cliff, linked to the open Mediterranean through a narrow rock tunnel.
 That’s the Inland Sea, and it’s straight out of a fantasy novel.

-Even if you don’t hop on a boat, it’s worth visiting just for the quiet, otherworldly vibe.
+Even if you don’t hop on a boat, it’s still worth a visit.

 The inland sea, Gozo